-The Headmaster nominates the Bursar as the Health and Safety Controller for the School, and authorises him to deal with matters raised by the Health and Safety Executive, the Fire Brigade and any other relevant authority concerning Health, Safety and Welfare matters at the School.
-The Health and Safety Controller is responsible for:
+The Bursar is the Responsible Person and authorised to deal with matters raised by the Health and Safety Executive, the Fire Brigade and any other relevant authority concerning Health, Safety and Welfare matters at the School.
+The Bursar, working closely with the Headmaster and supported by the Estates Manager and Deputy Bursar is responsible for the safe functioning of the School as regards facilities, estates, domestic and administrative aspects of Health & Safety including:

-- 3.1 Co-ordinating training and advising safety representatives. - 3.2 Carrying out safety inspections and periodic audits. - 3.3 Investigating matters concerning safety raised by any member of staff or pupil and, where necessary, take relevant action. - 3.4 Where matters cannot be resolved, consulting with The Headmaster and Governors for advice and guidance. - 3.5 Monitoring, with the Estates Manager, the maintenance of plant and premises equipment. - 3.6 Updating the Health and Safety policy as required. - 3.7 Liaison with statutory bodies on Health and Safety matters.
+- 3.1 Investigating matters concerning safety raised by any member of staff or pupil and, where necessary, taking relevant action. - 3.2 Where matters cannot be resolved, consulting with The Headmaster and Governors for advice and guidance. - 3.3 Monitoring, with the Estates Manager, the maintenance of plant and premises equipment.

-- 3.8 Providing adequate funds, materials, equipment and human resources to meet the School's health and safety requirements. - 3.9 Ensuring adequate insurance cover is held and maintained. - 3.10 Displaying a copy of the Employer's liability Insurance Certificate on the Bursary noticeboard and other places of work.
+- 3.4 Updating the Health and Safety policy as required and seeking to ensure that changes are brought to the attention of all relevant staff. - 3.5 Liaison with statutory bodies on Health and Safety matters. - 3.6 Working with oversight from the Governors to seek to ensure the provision of adequate funds, materials, equipment and human resources to meet the School's health and safety requirements. - 3.7 Ensuring adequate insurance cover is held and maintained. - 3.8 Displaying a copy of the Employer's liability Insurance Certificate on the Bursary noticeboard and other places of work.